Computing in C++: Object oriented programming (P.Bilokon)

 - Copulas and dependence modelling: basic properties of copulas, classification of copulas with examples, measuring dependence, estimation of copulas, applications to portfolio and credit risk.

-- Volatility modelling with high-frequency data: volatility estimation using high-frequency data, volatility forecasting, applications to risk measures.
+- Market microstructure and high-frequency data: market microstructure primer, market liquidity risk, volatility estimation and forecasting using high-frequency data, applications to risk measures.

 Simulation Methods for Finance (H. Zheng)